 Snickerdoodle cookies but in scone form... what could be better?

-These snickerdoodle scones have both a cinnamon sugar topping AND a cinnamon glaze, which honestly makes them superior over normal snickerdoodle cookies anyways.
-Try them out for yourself to see what you think!
+And the best part?
+These snickerdoodle scones have both a cinnamon sugar topping and a cinnamon glaze, which honestly makes them superior over a normal snickerdoodle cookie anyways.

 Jump to: